 I will now discuss comparable mouse functionality.
 This isn't hard either; it's simply poor design on the part of the xterm experts that makes it a bother; there's four mouse APIs: two of which are broken and not recommended; one which is still broken, but recommended, and the only option in some cases; and one which is recommended, the least broken, and the only one that should actually behave correctly in all circumstances on modern terminals with higher resolutions.

-The relevant enabling function is ENABLE-MOUSE-REPORTING; compare it to START-MOUSE from the other article; this merely uses the SET-MODE and RESET-MODE control functions with parameters dictated by xterm's interfaces:
+A relevant enabling function definition is this ENABLE-MOUSE-REPORTING; compare it to START-MOUSE from the other article; this merely uses the SET-MODE control function with parameters dictated by xterm's interfaces:

 I put a good effort to make the majority of ACUTE-TERMINAL-CONTROL functions SETF functions, as this is a nice and familiar interface for Common Lisp.
 For reading in higher level events, it's not necessary to call any initialization function; I merely employ the READ-EVENT and READ-EVENT-NO-HANG functions.
 Through these two simple functions, higher level events can be recognized and handled.
 The ACUTE-TERMINAL-CONTROL documentation is much more comprehensive.